 - Peppermint extract (9): please use extract and not essence (which is a man made flavouring).
 You can certainly swap it for another flavouring if you prefer.

 In addition, you’ll find icing sugar (powdered sugar), cream, salt, butter and cocoa to round out this simple slice recipe.

 How to make hedgehog slice

-In just minutes you will have combined your chocolate mixture with the biscuits, coconut and almonds.
+In just minutes you will have combined your chocolate mixture with the biscuits (cookies) and coconut.
 Press it firmly into a square tin.
 I use an 8″ x 8″ baking tin like this one

 Mix together the peppermint cream ingredients all at once and spread this evenly over the base.

 Finally, melt together some dark chocolate (70% is best) and butter, then spread this icing over the cooled peppermint cream.
 Let the whole lot set in the fridge for around 2 hours before serving.